raphCode/master-thesis-muzero/theory.typ

 The parameters of the three !nns are updated jointly via backpropagation on the total loss
 $ell$, in an end-to-end manner.
-No other constraints are given on the !latreps, such as reconstructing the original !obs or matching the true !s of the !env.
-The !nets are free to learn any !repr that correctly estimates the !p and !v !fn, they can invent any dynamics helpful for accurate planning.

 ===== !Envs with Intermediate !Rs